offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   To paint, select a **Tool type**.
 The tools configuration options will show up directly underneath.
 Regardless of the tool type, ...

-  * using the **left** mouse button on the model to paint where supports_BO should exist (e.g., section 5 of the example screenshot above, painted blue).
+  * using the **left** mouse button on the object to paint where supports_BO should exist (e.g., section 5 of the example screenshot above, painted blue).
-  * using the **right** mouse button on the model to paint where supports_BO shouldn't exist (e.g., section 6 of the example screenshot above, painted red).
+  * using the **right** mouse button on the object to paint where supports_BO shouldn't exist (e.g., section 6 of the example screenshot above, painted red).

   Chances are the viewport will need to move around during the painting process.
-To move the viewport rather than paint (e.g., move camera, rotate camera, and zoom camera), use the same viewport controls as normal *with the exception that any mouse button presses required are not on the model to be painted*.
+To move the viewport rather than paint (e.g., move camera, rotate camera, and zoom camera), use the same viewport controls as normal *with the exception that any mouse button presses required are not on the object to be painted*.

   **On overhangs only** defines whether surfaces available for painting are limited to only those deemed as needing supports_BO (e.g., as defined by **Threshold angle**).

-* **Blockers/Enforcers**: By adding a secondary model and intersecting with the supported_BO model, supports_BO are explicitly added / removed from the intersecting portion.
-Right-click a model to get its context menu, and either navigate to **Support blocker** or **Support enforcer**.
-Regardless of which you choose, the same model options will display for both (e.g., load a custom model, preloaded cube, or preloaded cylinder,).
+* **Blockers/Enforcers**: By adding a secondary object and intersecting with the supported_BO object, supports_BO are explicitly added / removed from the intersecting portion.
+Right-click an object to get its context menu, and either navigate to **Support blocker** or **Support enforcer**.
+Regardless of which you choose, the same object options will display for both (e.g., load a custom model, preloaded cube, or preloaded cylinder,).
 If ...

-  * **Support_BO blocker** is chosen, the new model loads tinted red, and can be moved over areas of the supported_BO model that need to have supports_BO excluded.
+  * **Support_BO blocker** is chosen, the new object loads tinted red, and can be moved over areas of the supported_BO object that need to have supports_BO excluded.
 A support_BO blocker removes supports_BO from the intersected area.
-  * **Support_BO enforcer** is chosen, the new model loads tinted blue, and can be moved over areas of the supported_BO model that need to have supports_BO included.
+  * **Support_BO enforcer** is chosen, the new object loads tinted blue, and can be moved over areas of the supported_BO object that need to have supports_BO included.
 A support_BO enforcer adds supports_BO to the intersected area.

   ![Bambu Studio Prepare screen support blocker example](bambu_studio_prepare_support_blocker_example.png)